MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 AI Coach (MyNetDiary Premium Plus) provides personalized nutrition coaching available 24/7, analyzing your food diary and offering tailored guidance.
 If you log a 400-calorie lunch after a 200-calorie breakfast, AI Coach might flag that you are front-loading your deficit and suggest a more balanced distribution to avoid evening overeating.
 Cronometer has no equivalent.

 Meal Scan / Photo Logging.
-Each app lets you photograph your plate and log the meal.
+Both let you photograph your plate and log the meal.
 MyNetDiary’s Meal Scan is available in Premium.
 Cronometer’s AI Photo Logging is available in Gold.

 AI Restaurant Menu Scan (MyNetDiary Premium Plus) analyzes restaurant menus to identify nutritious options.
 No other major nutrition app offers this feature.